Table of Contents

 Prodromal Schizophrenia

-In teens, prodromal schizophrenia causes social withdrawal, a change in grades and behavior and other symptoms.
-The problem with early diagnosis is that these so-called schizophrenia symptoms can be conflated with or even confused with common teenage behaviors.
+In schizophrenics, the years before the diagnosis of the disease are labeled the prodromal years.
+For teens, prodromal schizophrenia causes social withdrawal, a change in grades and behavior and other symptoms.
+The problem with early diagnosis is that adults can dismiss these symptoms as common teenage behaviors.

 What are the Causes of Schizophrenia?